Toitū Te Whenua Land Information New Zealand was formed in 1996 following the restructure of the Department of Survey and Land Information.

 - At the same time the responsibility for hydrographic services was transferred from the Royal New Zealand Navy to LINZ.

 - Responsibility for managing the technical aspects of New Zealand's legal continental shelf submission was transferred from the Ministry of Commerce to LINZ.

-- The Overseas Investment Commission, housed at the Reserve Bank of New Zealand, became the Overseas Investment Office, a unit within LINZ's Regulatory Group.
+- The Overseas Investment Commission, housed at the Reserve Bank of New Zealand, became the Overseas Investment Office within the LINZ Regulatory Group.

-LINZ makes the decision to lead with its te reo Māori name, Toitū Te Whenua to reflect its deepening commitment to its partnership with Māori.
-Toitū Te Whenua means the land remains and is a reminder that the land and our responsibility to care for it is enduring.
+LINZ decides to lead with its te reo Māori name, Toitū Te Whenua, to reflect its deepening commitment to its partnership with Māori.
+Toitū Te Whenua means 'the land remains' and is a reminder that the land and our responsibility to care for it is enduring.